noahjkrueger/326-dubblestuforeo/docs/final.md

 Piyush Makkapati - piyushm2001

 ## User Interface (TODO)
-TODO: here, put screenshot examples of each page and describe the interface.
+**TODO:** here, put screenshot examples of each page and describe the interface.
 MS3 Instructions:

     A final up-to-date list/table describing your application’s user interface.
 This should include the name of the UI view and its purpose.
 You should include a screenshot of each of your UI views.

 ## APIs (TODO)
-TODO : Once the API documentation section is rewritten/reworked, paste it here (reformat it to fit here too !)
+**TODO:** Once the API documentation section is rewritten/reworked, paste it here (reformat it to fit here too !)
 MS3 Instructions:

     A final up-to-date list/table describing your application’s API